 Your mission, should you decide to accept it (cue the Mission: Impossible! music) is:

 (1) Who is your MRUA: your Most Recent Unknown Ancestor?
-This is the person with the lowest number on your Pedigree Chart or Ahnentafel List whom you have not identified a last name for, or a first name if you know a surname but not a first name.
+This is the person with the lowest number in your Pedigree Chart or Ahnentafel List that you have not identified a last name for, or a first name if you know a surname but not a first name.

-(2) Have you looked at your research files for this unknown person recently?
-Why don't you scan them again just to see if there's something you have missed?
+Have you looked at your research files for this unknown person recently?
+Why don't you scan it again just to see if there's something you have missed?